w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 Different Origins' tracks have different Confirmation Periods and requirements for approval and support.
 For additional details on the various origins and tracks, check out [this table](./learn-polkadot-opengov-origins.md#origins-and-tracks-info).
-Configuring the amount of support and overall approval required for it to pass is now possible.
 With proposals that use less privileged origins, it is far more reasonable to drop the required support to a more realistic amount earlier than those which use highly privileged classes such as `Root`.
-Classes with more significance can be made to require higher approval early on, to avoid controversy.

 ### Enactment